Published in the BCSA Borderlines Magazine.

 TOO MUCH PRECISION

-What happens when you have to much work and do not get enough time for fun?
+What happens when you have too much work and do not get enough time for fun?
 You as a person become sad, overworked and depressed.
-When you train without reward or motivation, your dog doesn’t have the joy in the work.
-Often dogs trained in this manner are ones who quit trying altogether or goes into a “shut down” mode.
+When you train without reward or motivation, your dog doesn’t have joy in the work.
+Often dogs trained in this manner are ones who quit trying altogether or go into a “shut down” mode.
 Other dogs become overly stressed and get completely hectic and scattered commonly sniffing or looking for enjoyment visiting other people.
 Either way, you tend to get a dog who responds only when he “has to” and who avoids tasks at all other times.

 What to do to get more joy and drive:

 • Enjoy the time and the journey with your dog!

 • Motivate your dog using games and reward with food and toys your dog really enjoys.

 • Backing away from your dog helps build drive coming towards you.

 • If in doubt go back to foundations.
 Reviews of foundations often find holes in your dogs training or understanding.

 • Train in shorter training sessions.
 Keep it short and sweet.

 Achieving the balance between precision and desire is possible.
 It takes time and planning along with rewards and motivation.
 YES, you too can have a dog that shows willingness and precision along with drive and desire.